Understanding HTTP 400 Error Codes

 In practice, this error is fairly similar to HTTP status 405.
 Error 406 will occur when your client requests a response using an Accept header, and the server on the other end can’t fulfill it.

 To put this in layman terms, when your client makes an Accept request, it specifies what type of character set, language, or file type it needs.
-If the server can’t provide a response that ‘matches’ that request, you’re likely to see the 406 Not Acceptable error.
+If the server can’t provide a response body that ‘matches’ that request, you’re likely to see the 406 Not Acceptable error.

-Just as with error 405, troubleshooting the cause of this code can be highly complex.
+Just as with error 405, troubleshooting the cause of this response code can be highly complex.
 With that in mind, your best bet is reverting to a recent backup of your website.

 407 Proxy Authentication Required